 2004: SCFHP receives the Ellis Bonner Community Leadership Award from the American Association of Health Plans.

 2007: SCFHP launches Healthy Generations, a Medicare Advantage Special Needs plan.

-2007: Mathematica Policy Research, Inc., issues the four-year evaluation of Healthy Kids, showing significant positive impact on kid’s health, school attendance and parents’ well-being from having health coverage.
+2007: Mathematica Policy Research, Inc., issues the results of a four-year evaluation of the Healthy Kids Program, showing significant positive impact on children's health, school attendance, and parents' well-being due to their children having health coverage.

 2011: SCFHP welcomes more seniors and persons with disabilities, as those with Medi-Cal are now required to enroll in managed care.